 FSEOG will be divided into two disbursements.
 The first disbursement will be applied to your student account after you have been awarded FSEOG, which is usually at least 30 days after the first day of class.
 The second disbursement will be applied to your student account once you have successfully completed the hours in the first payment period by meeting the requirements described in the ‘What is Satisfactory Academic Progress?’ section of this document.
 These funds will be applied to the tuition, fees, books, etc., for the current school year.

-Tulsa Tech will mail you an award letter notifying you when your FSEOG funds will be applied to your student account.
-If the funds create a credit balance, are fund check will be issued to you at your campus on the date provided in the award letter.
+Tulsa Tech will send you an award offer notifying you when your FSEOG funds will be applied to your student account.
+If the funds create a credit balance, a refund check will be issued to you at your campus.

 Oklahoma Tuition Aid Grant (OTAG)